Self-Supervised Vision-Based Detection of the Active Speaker as Support for Socially-Aware Language Acquisition: Introduction

+\IEEEpubidadjcol In this study we address the problem of detecting the active speaker in a multi-person language learning scenario.
+The auditory modality is fundamental for this task and much research has been devoted to audio-based active speaker detection (Section~\ref{subsec:active_speaker_detection}).
+In this study, however, we propose to take advantage of the temporal synchronization of the visual and auditory modalities in order to improve the robustness of audio-based active speaker detection.
+The paper proposes and evaluates three \emph{self-supervised} methods that use the auditory input as reference in order to learn an active speaker detector based on the visual input alone.
+The goal is not to replace the auditory modality, but to complement it with visual information whenever the auditory input is unreliable.

-In order to impose as little constraints as possible on the social interaction, we have two requirements for the methods.
+In order to impose as little constraints as possible on the social interaction, we have two requirements for the proposed methods.
 The first is that any particular method must operate in real-time (possibly with a short lag), which in practice means that the method should not require any future information.
-The second requirement is that the methods should make as few assumptions as possible about the environment in which the artificial cognitive system interacts.
+The second requirement is that the methods should make as few assumptions as possible about the environment in which the artificial cognitive system will engage in social interactions.
 Therefore, the methods should not assume noise-free environment, known number of participants in the interaction, or known spatial configuration.
-The proposed methods address the requirements for engagement in social interactions outlined above, by detecting the people in the environment and detecting their status --- speaking/not speaking.
-This information in turn, is a prerequisite to hypothesizing the possible objects a speaking person is focusing his/her attention on, which has been shown to play an important role in infants' language acquisition (\emph{cf.} Section~\ref{subsec:language_acquisition}).
+The proposed methods address the requirements for engagement in social interactions outlined above, by detecting the people in the environment and detecting their state --- speaking or not speaking.
+In turn, this information is a prerequisite to hypothesizing the possible objects a speaking person is focusing his/her attention on, which has been shown to play an important role in language acquisition (Section~\ref{subsec:language_acquisition}).

-The rest of the manuscript is organized as follows.
+The rest of the paper is organized as follows.
 First we examine previous research that forms the context for the current study in Section~\ref{sec:related_work}, then we describe the proposed methods in Section~\ref{sec:methods}.
 The experiments we conducted are described in Section~\ref{sec:experiments} and the results of these experiments are presented in Section~\ref{sec:results}.
-Discussion on the data and the used evaluation metric, together with the assumptions made can be found in Section~\ref{sec:discussion}.
+Discussion on the used evaluation metric, together with the assumptions made can be found in Section~\ref{sec:discussion}.
 We conclude the paper in Section~\ref{sec:conclusions}.